Autism spectrum condition (ASC) affects social interaction, communication, interests and behaviour.

 In early infancy, some children with ASC don’t babble or use other vocal sounds.
 Older children have problems using non-verbal behaviours to interact with others – for example, they have difficulty with eye contact, facial expressions, body language and gestures.
 They may give no or brief eye contact and ignore familiar or unfamiliar people.

-Children with ASC will tend to repeat words or phrases spoken by others (either immediately or later) without formulating their own language, or in parallel to developing their language skills.
-Some children don’t demonstrate imaginative or pretend play, while others will continually repeat the same pretend play.
+Children with ASC sometimes tend to repeat words or phrases spoken by others (either immediately or later) without formulating their own language.
+Some children don’t do imaginative or pretend play, while others will continually repeat the same pretend play.

-Some children with ASC like to stick to the same routine and little changes may trigger tantrums.
-Some children may flap their hand or twist or flick their fingers when they’re excited or upset.
+Some children with ASC like to stick to the same routine and little changes may trigger tantrums or meltdowns.
+Some children may flap their hands or twist or flick their fingers when they’re excited or upset.
 Others may engage in repetitive activity, such as turning light switches on and off, opening and closing doors, or lining things up.
+Some have strong or obsessive interests; these may change over time or develop and they may spend a lot of time researching or talking about their special subjects or interests.

 Children and young people with ASC frequently experience a range of cognitive (thinking), learning, emotional and behavioural problems.
 For example, they may also have attention deficit hyperactivity disorder (ADHD), anxiety, or depression.